Reform ‘don’t have to talk to press acting as activists’ – Tice after media ban

 “Politicians demanding that those on the side of democracy grovel and apologise without reason — we saw and condemned that behaviour in Trump’s Oval Office.
 It’s horrendous to see it happening in Britain.”

-The MP for Cheltenham, who is also a former local journalist, added: “As a former local journalist I’m appalled to see Reform’s disregard for basic transparency.
+The MP for Cheltenham added: “As a former local journalist I’m appalled to see Reform’s disregard for basic transparency.

 “Farage must step in and expel Barton from Reform immediately.
 He is not fit to grace public office.”

-The council’s decision was previously criticised by Chris Morley, the senior organiser for the north and midlands at the National Union of Journalists (NUJ), saying “if reporters are barred from interviewing key councillors about those decisions, it risks creating a vacuum of democracy.”
+The council’s decision was previously criticised by Chris Morley, the senior organiser for the North and Midlands at the National Union of Journalists (NUJ), who said: “If reporters are barred from interviewing key councillors about those decisions, it risks creating a vacuum of democracy.”

 “This boycott flies in the face of all of that.
 When the press is not welcome, you know democracy itself is in danger.”